Will They Respond?

 Blame Osama bin Laden.

 Since the Sept 11 attacks, and subsequent mailings of anthrax-laced letters to government offices, even routine White House mail has been routed to off-site locations to be screened and irradiated.
-The precautions apply to the thousands of requests for baby announcements, 50th wedding anniversaries, 100th birthdays and other such greetings that are sent to every president
+The precautions apply to the thousands of greeting requests for baby announcements, 50th wedding anniversaries, 100th birthdays, and other such greetings that are sent to every president

 The result has been a backlog of Americans awaiting a congratulatory note from President Bush.